 Most of the escape room businesses in operation are independently operated, though some are located within venues like arcades and bowling alleys.
 Mobile escape rooms have also become a popular business model.
 Some of these businesses are also expanding into franchises.
 The largest escape room companies are Escapology, Breakout Games, All in Adventures, Key Quest, and Escape the Room.

-Augmented reality technology, like the technology used by the Pokemon Go game, has proven to be more effective and long-lasting.
+Like the technology used by the Pokemon Go game, Augmented reality has proven to be more effective and long-lasting.
 This technology is increasingly used in escape rooms, allowing rooms to present more creative and unique puzzles than what could be achieved in “real” life.

 Skills, experience, and education useful in running an escape room

-Starting an escape room doesn’t require a business degree, but certain skills and experiences can help the business to become a success.
+Starting an escape room doesn’t require a business degree, but certain skills and experiences can help the business succeed.